java/lab-jdk-tools/D_bday_jlink/README.md

 Here's a breakdown of the different project components:

 * `src/main/java`: The source code for the project, organized by package:
   * `eu.ammbra.bday.Organizer.java`: The main entry point of the application, possibly responsible for coordinating the overall flow of the program.
   * `eu.ammbra.bday.details`: A package containing domain model classes.
 These classes represent entities involved in birthday celebrations, such as cakes, parties, and people attending them.
   * `eu.ammbra.bday.handlers`: A package containing classes responsible for handling specific tasks.
   * `eu.ammbra.bday.operations`: A package containing classes responsible for handling the operational side of parties.
   * `eu.ammbra.bday.store`: A package containing classes responsible for interacting with data from files.
 * `src/main/resources/store/events.json`: A resource file containing sample event data in JSON format.
 * `static`: A folder holding client-side related static files.
 * `src/test/java`: The source code for unit tests and integration tests.
 * `src/snippets`: The JSON snippets folder.

+At any time, you can search or look on [https://dev.java/learn/jvm/tools/core/jlink/](https://dev.java/learn/jvm/tools/core/jlink/) to learn more about `jlink`.

 ## **Lab Activity No 1**: Analyze the Project's Dependencies with `jdeps`

 The `jdeps` tool analyzes your Java application’s dependencies and provides package or class level details, by identifying:

 * dependencies your project actively uses,
 * transitive dependencies that your project indirectly relies on,
 * missing dependencies that can cause errors.

 To leverage `jdeps` you need either compiled Java classes (`.class` files) or a JAR file. **Your task** relies on you to do the following steps: